 I hope you found that helpful.
 I believe in you to say No! …NICELY.

 Don’t want to miss a future Real Human blog post?
-Then be sure to subscribe here.
+Then be sure to subscribe to my newsletter here.